 Here is how you might approach the situation if you are negotiating face-to-face or via phone:

-“Thank you for sending over the job offer package for the Regional Sales Manager position.
-I am excited about the opportunity and would like to reiterate how grateful I am you’ve considered me for this role.
+"Thank you for sending over the job offer package for the Regional Sales Manager position.
+First and foremost, I want to reiterate how excited I am about the opportunity.
 I believe in your product and know I could help you drive even greater results.

-However, before I accept your offer, I want to address the proposed salary.
+Before I accept the offer, I do want to address the proposed salary.

-Given my experience and expertise, I am seeking a salary in the range of $145,000 to $150,000.
-However, I am open to discussing alternative compensation, such as opportunities for additional stock options or increased performance-based bonuses.
+Given my background, I am seeking a salary in the range of $145,000 to $150,000.
+I am definitely open to discussing alternative compensation, such as opportunities for additional stock options or increased performance-based bonuses.
 I’d love to hear your thoughts."